dahliaspinoff/sichelia/survey_material/survey_results_aggregated_en.md

-# Survey results (aggregated) translated from Italian.
+# Survey results (aggregated) translated from Italian
 A total of 100 users participated in the survey.
 Responses to open-ended questions have been aggregated for clarity.